simicvm/hubcap/README.md

 Go to <https://simicvm.github.io/hubcap/> and select the podcast you want to check.

-Alternatively, you can download the transcripts from the `transcripts` folder.
+Alternatively, you can download the transcripts from the `docs` folder.

 ## About Andrew Huberman, Ph.D.